 - Which tools require direct sales involvement?

-Thoughts on lead nurturing channels and timing
+Lead nurturing channels and timing

 Lead nurturing is not a single marketing campaign.
 Instead, it’s better to think of it as a conversation.

 Lead nurturing takes on the form of a series of steps and communication tactics with defined objectives and strategies that are tailored to developing and building a relationship with the potential customer – out of which will come conversations that convert to sales.

 These should be simple emails that are written as if you are speaking to them directly.
 Be genuinely helpful.

 Provide your sales team with email templates so that they can follow up and engage in their own conversations.